Kanhaiya Lal Misra: Marriage and children

 Pt.
 Kanhaiya Lal Misra married twice.

 His first marriage was to Savitri Devi who bore two children Shanti (daughter) and Vijay Prakash (son).

-After the demise of Savitri Devi, he married Gayatri Devi.
+After the death of Savitri Devi, he married Gayatri Devi.
 They would have five children together: Ravindra Prakash (son), Justice Ajay Prakash (son), Jyoti (daughter), Priti (daughter), Ranjan (son) and Munindra (son).
 Gayatri Devi died on 29 April 1969.

 Advocate General U.P.
 (India)

 Misra was the fourth Advocate General of the state of Uttar Pradesh since the creation of the position of Advocate General in 1937, the year that saw the formation of the first responsible representative government in the province by the Indian National Congress, under the Government of India Act, 1935.
-He held this position for 17 years - 1952 till 1969 - during which period different political parties across the political spectrum were elected and formed the government.
+He held this position from 1952 to 1969, during which period different political parties across the political spectrum were elected and formed the government.
 This remains a record as of date - October 2015.

 He resigned as Advocate General U.P. in 1969 - the year his wife died.

 Timeline

 Pt.
 Kanhaiya Lal Misra studied at Banaras (Varanasi) in the Theosophical School under Dr. Mrs. Annie Beasant.
 He graduated with honours in Economics securing 91% marks in English in 1925.

 He sat for the Indian Civil Service Examination in 1926 and securing 150/150 in the English paper, an unbreakable record.
 However, due to his student day's speeches of freedom and his influence by Mahatma Gandhi he was not selected.

 In 1927 he passed his Law Examination and joint the District Bar.

 In October 1930 he shifted to the Allahabad High Court where he demonstrated an exceptional command of the Hindi, English and Urdu languages.

 He was imprisoned in 1942 during the Indian freedom struggle in the Naini Central Jail along with Pt.
 Jawaharlal Nehru, Lal Bahadur Shastri, P. D. Tandon and others.

-In 1951 he was offered a judgeship but on his request he was reluctantly not appointed.
-He attained eminence in the legal field with his flare of advocacy, depth of learning, sweet trapping court craft, humility, and a photogenic memory.
-His simplicity and brilliance was his landmark.
+In 1951, he declined an offer for a judgeship.
+He continued his legal practice, gaining a reputation for his advocacy and command of legal scholarship.

 He was appointed Advocate General, U.P. in 1952 and continued till 9 March 1969 irrespective of the political party which came to power during this period.

 In 1955 he was offered Supreme Court Judgeship (being the first advocate to receive such distinction) without being a judge.
 He requested through the Chief Justice of Allahabad High Court – Justice B. Malik, the then Chief Minister and Home Minister to spare him which again they did reluctantly.
 His reason was that he wanted to be in public life, serving institutions and the public at large.

-In 1969,the year his wife expired, he Resigned as Advocate General U.P.
+In 1969, the year his wife expired, he resigned as Advocate General U.P.